isayantan/ProxSkipVIP/README.md

 ## Strongly-monotone Quadratic Games

-In figure 1 of our work we compare the performance of ProxSkip_GDA-FL with Local GDA and Local EG. Please the run the code in [QuadxDet.py](QuadxDet.py) and to
+In figure 1 of our work we compare the performance of ProxSkip_GDA-FL with Local GDA and Local EG. Please the run the code in [QuadxDet.py](QuadxDet.py) and [QuadxStoch.py](QuadxStoch1.py) for deterministic and stochastic setting respectively.

 ## Robust Least Square